 It’s true, water flows downhill.
 When it comes to stormwater treatment, passive (or gravity-fed) treatment systems are the simplest option over a system that includes pumping.
 Letting nature do the work to fill an infiltration or filtration system should be considered first for cost-effectiveness and simplicity.

 But sometimes relying on gravity to direct stormwater into an infiltration basin just doesn’t work.
-Stormwater pipes are underground, which makes it difficult to drain to a treatment feature on the surface given the limited amount of open space or ideal topography.
+Stormwater pipes are underground, making it difficult to drain to a treatment feature on the surface given the limited amount of open space or ideal topography.
 The common solution is to move the stormwater treatment underground.
 But underground treatment comes with a high price tag and its own difficulties, especially where infiltration is not possible.

 When infiltration isn’t possible, soil amendments such as iron are now being used in filtration systems to better treat the phosphorus polluting stormwater.
 These iron-enhanced sand filters (IESF) require cycling of drying times to maintain their phosphorus capturing processes.
 This creates an issue for gravity-fed systems.
-If there are continuous flows for long periods after a rainfall, a gravity-fed IESF would be inundated for too long creating anoxic conditions, and actually, release phosphorus rather than capture it.
+If there are continuous flows for long periods after a rainfall, a gravity-fed IESF would be inundated for too long creating anoxic conditions, and actually, releasing phosphorus rather than capturing it.

 Utilizing pumps can overcome these issues, but often stormwater managers see pumps as expensive, making the project seem unrealistic.
 More often than not, pumps are not even considered as an option.

 But by paving the way for this type of treatment, the Rice Creek Watershed District

 worked with Houston Engineering, Inc. (HEI) to develop the concept for pump-and-treat stormwater treatment projects, with the first project successfully implemented in Hansen Park

 .
 Together, we have created a design that can overcome the limitations of gravity-fed systems.